Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 It makes you feel like you just entered another world.

-Mount Mælifell is a volcano standing almost 200 meters tall, which you can hike to the top.
-It is reachable only by a 4×4 vehicle since the path leading to it is not paved, is in terrible shape, and crosses several rivers (some of them pretty deep).
+Mount Mælifell is a volcano standing almost 200 meters tall, which you can hike to the top of.
+It’s only reachable by 4×4 vehicles since the path leading to it is not paved, is in terrible shape, and crosses several rivers (some of them pretty deep).

-While the drive is long, slow, and arduous (about 10 to 12 hours round-trip from Reykjavik), it is worth doing it.
+While the drive is long, slow, and arduous (about a 10 to 12-hour round-trip from Reykjavik), it is well worth doing.

 Throughout the journey, you’ll see the seemingly endless black desert wilderness of Mælifellssandur, the Mýrdalsjökull glacier, as well as the mountains of the Fjallabak region, among others.